Word Gems

 K. And if you have no inherent ability to come to God, well then, this keeps the local priest in business for a long time.

 E. This being the case, John continues, Jesus was sent to the world to become, via his own person, an avenue to God.
-All you have to do is say "I agree."
+All you need do is say "I agree" - and you don't even have to mean it so much.

 K. But, if this were true, the question is begged, what is the purpose of the reasoning mind?
 What are rational faculties for?
 Are cognitive abilities just useless baggage, as we once viewed the appendix to be?
 And doesn’t Mathew’s gospel, in contradistinction, instruct that we are to worship God with the mind?